0chain/0chain/code/go/0chain.net/smartcontract/storagesc/README.md

     done
     ```
     This command does it all.
-3. Send some tokens to blobbers to allow them to register.
-In the example we
-   are using blobber1 and blobber2.
-Export blobber identifier first to simplify
-   commands
+3. Start blobbers (if not started yet) and export their IDs to use later.
     ```
     export BLOBBER1=f65af5d64000c7cd2883f4910eb69086f9d6e6635c744e62afcfab58b938ee25
     export BLOBBER2=7a90e6790bcd3d78422d7a230390edc102870fe58c15472073922024985b1c7d
     ```
+    Add tokens to stake pool of the blobber to allow them to accept allocations.
     ```
-    ./zwallet send --to_client_id $BLOBBER1 --token 2 --desc "to register"
+    ./zbox sp-lock --blobber_id $BLOBBER1 --token 2
-    ./zwallet send --to_client_id $BLOBBER2 --token 2 --desc "to register"
+    ./zbox sp-lock --blobber_id $BLOBBER2 --token 2
     ```
 4. Setup blobbers' and validators' wallets in `~/.zcn/` directory to use them
     later.
 We will use them to check out balance.
 Blobber/Validator 1.